Autorización de Regreso

 A Regreso allows you to return to Spain with an expired TIE if your renewal is being processed.
 It can also be used during the initial TIE application in an emergency.*

-The Regreso is a document that allows the applicant to leave and return to Spain without a valid visa or TIE.
 It is useful for individuals that plan on visiting their families or for those that want to leave (and return to) Spain during the TIE processing time.
 It is not a valid document for travelling around the Schengen area, and it will only be officially accepted at a Spanish port of entry.

 The Regreso document is valid for 90 days.
 In the image above, you can see that my Regreso was processed on June 8th.
 It was valid until September 6th.
 Plan your trips accordingly!